 Dena and Valerie went to the lakeside to enjoy their picnic lunch as eagles soared above.
 I chose to stay in the warmth of the room and watched the deer move through the border of trees.
 We then spent time in prayer and preparation for this evening’s communion service.

 Following another amazing linen table cloth dining experience overlooking the lake we returned to the extreme comfort of our suite.
 The warm fireplace dispelled the chills of an early spring evening.
-Dena had prepared the communion table and we so enjoyed communion with our KING JESUS!
+Dena had prepared the communion table and we so enjoyed communion with our YESHUA, Our Messiah!
 How fortunate we are to be among the daughters of the MOST HIGH GOD!

 Scriptures: Esther 4:14, Isaiah 22:22, and Revelation 2:17: